 Of course, we are quite concerned about repairing some things.
 We want our cars, appliances, and houses repaired.
 However, these repairs take up so much of our time, energy, and resources that we are not too concerned about repairing God's Church and His people (see Hg 1:2-4).
 This situation shows that we need to simplify our lives greatly.
 The more possessions we have, the more we have to repair.
 The more things we have to repair, the less time we may give to repairing God's Church.

 If we truly love God and His people, we will be in the repair business.
 We will be doing penance to repair the effects of sin.
 To do repairs for God, we must simplify our lives.
-Therefore, if we simplify, we will show our love for the broken-hearted and for the Lord of the broken-hearted (see Ps 34:19).
+Therefore, if we simplify, we show our love for the brokenhearted and for the Lord of the brokenhearted (see Ps 34:19).
 Simplify; repair; love.

-Prayer: Father, grace me to renew and repair Your Church, as St. Theresa and St. Francis did.
+Prayer: Father, grace me to renew and repair Your Church, as St. Teresa and St. Francis did.
 May I be a "repairer of the breach" and a "restorer of ruined homesteads" (Is 58:12).